RobHolme/HL7-Powershell-Module/readme.md

 * `-ItemPosition PID-3.1.1` The value for the first sub-component of the first component of the 3rd field of the PID segment.
 * `-ItemPosition PID-3.1,PID-5` The value for the 1st component of the PID-3 field, and the value of the PID-5 field.

 __-Filter <string[]>__: Only includes messages where a HL7 item equals a specific value.
 The format is: HL7Item=value.
 The HL7Item part of the filter is of the same format as the -ItemPosition parameter.
 The -Filter parameter accepts a list of filters (separated by a comma).
 If a list of filters is provided then a message must match all conditions to be included.

 If a filter references a repeating element, then a match is returned as successful if any of the repeats match the condition.
 A position within the repeating element can be nominated if the order is known.

+>The filter is intended to filter at the message/file level when querying a large number of files (to include/exclude the messages from the results).
+It will not filter on individual repeating segments or fields within a message - the results will still include __all__ fields requested from the messages matched by the filter condition. e.g. if you filter on OBX-3=NM, all OBX-3 values from all OBX segments will be returned, but only for messages queried that contain at least 1 OBX-3 value equal to 'NM'.
+Message not matching the filter condition are excluded from the results.

 Filter Examples:
 * `-Filter MSH-9=ADT^A05` This filter would only include messages that had "ADT^A05" as the value for the MSH-9 field.